MorganHaworth/Sample-Portfolio-Components/README.md

   flex-direction: column;
   align-items: center;
 }

+/*Style rules not in a media query can go here, above the media queries*/

 @media only screen and (max-width: 600px) {   /* For viewports smaller than 600px */
     .outer-container {